I-GUIDE/data-catalog-archive/schema/dataset.md

 # Dataset Schema

-The Dataset schema consists of properties structured to describe a specific topic of interest.
-This makes it ideal for much of the scientific datasets relevant to the iGUIDE project.
+The **Dataset** class consists of properties designed to provide more specificity to `CreativeWorks`.
+This **Dataset** class is ideal for much of the scientific datasets relevant to the I-GUIDE project.

 This document outlines the *required* and *recommended* properties for a generic Dataset record.
 Note, that the specific implementation of this schema